Pittsburgh: City of Champions

 Pittsburgh is at the top of its game when it comes to sports.
 It’s a town that bleeds black and gold, the colors of its three professional sports teams – the Pirates, Penguins and Steelers.

-The Pittsburgh Penguins are Pittsburgh's professional ice hockey team.
+The Pittsburgh Penguins are Pittsburgh’s professional ice hockey team.
 They began playing in the National Hockey League (NHL) as a 1967 expansion team.
 The Penguins were Stanley Cup Champions for two consecutive years, 1992 and 1991, again in 2009, and most recently in 2016.
-The Civic or Mellon Arena (known informally as "The Igloo"), home of the Penguins for 43 years, has been demolished for multi-use space.
-Now, the team plays at CONSOL Energy Center, the first Gold-LEED Certified hockey arena in the NHL.
-In honor of Number 87, superstar Sidney Crosby, CONSOL's seating capacity is 18,087.
+The Civic or Mellon Arena (known informally as “The Igloo”), home of the Penguins for 43 years, has been demolished for multi-use space.
+Now, the team plays at PPG Paints Arena (formerly known as CONSOL Energy Center), the first Gold-LEED Certified hockey arena in the NHL.
+In honor of Number 87, superstar Sidney Crosby, PPG Paints’ seating capacity is 18,087.

 Born in Halifax, Nova Scotia and nicknamed "The Next One," Sidney Crosby was one of the most highly regarded draft picks in NHL history.
 Crosby was drafted first overall by the Penguins in 2005.